kubevela/kubevela.github.io/docs/end-user/rollout.md

               - replicas: 3
 EOF
 ```
-This RolloutTrait represents the target size of replicas is 5 and update will be performed in 2 batches.
+This Rollout Trait represents the target size of replicas is 5 and update will be performed in 2 batches.
 The first batch will update 2 replicas and the second batch will update 3 replicas.
 Only 2 replicas in first batch will be updated by setting `batchPartition` to 0.

 Check controllerRevision and there is a new controllerRevision express-server-v2.
 ```shell